tornadofay/MirajAI/docs/README.md

 - Foster an inclusive environment where users can suggest features, report issues, and contribute code.
 - Provide a roadmap for continuous improvement and enhancements.

-### Cultural Identity:
-- The name MirajAI reflects the project's origin, combining pride in Arab Muslim heritage with modern innovation in AI.

 ## Features to Include

 ### Core Components: